darrenldl/ocaml-SeqBox/SPECS.md

     - if log file is specified, then
       - the log file will be used to initialize the scan's starting position
         - bytes_processed field will be rounded down to closest multiple of 128 automatically
-      - the log file will be updated in every write of rescued block
+      - the log file will be updated on every read of bytes
     - each block is appended to OUTDIR/uid, where :
       - OUTDIR = output directory specified
       - uid    = uid of the block in hex